+- 1) [DELETED]

+- By recognising and providing for the preservation and enhancement of the significant ecological habitat adjacent to the Tara Estuary.

+- 3) [DELETED]

+- 4) [DELETED]

+- 5) [DELETED]

+- 6) By ensuring development contributes to revegetation, so as to enhance the landscape and extend ecological linkages.

+- 7) [DELETED]

-- By recognising and providing for the preservation and enhancement of the significant ecological habitat adjacent to the Tara Estuary. - 2) By ensuring development contributes to revegetation, so as to enhance the landscape and extend ecological linkages. - 3) By applying specific Development Controls for earthworks, to minimise sediment laden runoff and, in order to protect and enhance the natural character and ecological values of the coastal environment as well as the intrinsic values of ecosystems. - a) Design earthworks to tie in with topography consistent with that on adjacent land. - 4) By ensuring that site works associated with subdivision and development avoid adverse effects on wetlands, water courses, areas of ecological value, arising from changes to landform and the generation of sediments. - 5) By ensuring that stormwater is managed and treated to maintain and enhance the health and ecological values of the wetlands, streams, and the coastal marine area. - 6) All land use, development and subdivision must be designed and implemented to be consistent with the relevant Regional Stormwater Discharge Consent, including the application of water sensitive design. - 7) Enabling land vested in Council for reserve purposes to be developed and utilised for its vested purpose. - 8) By recognising the impact of climate change and ensuring subdivision and development can avoid, remedy, or mitigate hazards associated with climate change. - 9) Decision makers adopt a precautionary approach to adverse effects on the habitat of Tara Iti / Fairy Tern and their food sources.
+- 8) [RELOCATED FROM 16.3.7.1] By applying specific Development Controls for earthworks, to minimise sediment laden runoff and, in order to protect and enhance the natural character and ecological values of the coastal environment as well as the intrinsic values of ecosystems.
+By using specific Development Controls for earthworks, in order to manage development and thus achieve the protection and enhancement of the natural environment.

+8A) Design earthworks to tie in with topography consistent with that on adjacent land.

+- 9) [RELOCATED FROM 16.3.7.1] By ensuring that site works associated with subdivision and development avoid adverse effects on wetlands, water courses, areas of ecological value, arising from changes to land form and the generation of sediments. - 10) By ensuring that stormwater is managed and treated to maintain and enhance the health and ecological values of the wetlands, streams, and the coastal marine area. - 11) All land use, development and subdivision must be designed and implemented to be consistent with the relevant Regional Stormwater Discharge Consent, including the application of water sensitive design. - 12) Enabling land vested in Council for reserve purposes to be developed and utilised for its vested purpose. - 13) By recognising the impact of climate change and ensuring subdivision and development can avoid, remedy, or mitigate hazards associated with climate change. - 14) Decision makers adopt a precautionary approach to adverse effects on the habitat of Tara Iti / Fairy Tern and their food sources.

-16.2.2 Amenity Objective
+16.3.2 Amenity Objective